PiaHagman/PiaHagman/README.md

 - 👋 Hi, I’m @PiaHagman
-- 👀 I’m interested in code.
+- 👀 I’m interested in code and people
-- 🌱 I’m currently learning c#.
+- 🌱 I’m currently studying to become a .NET developer.
 - 📫 How to reach me : LinkedIn:
 - https://www.linkedin.com/in/pia-hagman-0ab1bba6/.